Spicks and Specks (TV series): Relaunch (2021–present)

-ABC renewed the series for a second season in 2022, this time with a live audience.
+The ABC renewed the series for a second season in 2022, this time with a live audience.
 The second season premiered on 7 August 2022.
 Following the death of Queen Elizabeth II, the season's sixth episode was pushed back by a week.
+The show returned in 2024 with shorter episodes.

 Games

-In the majority of games, each team gets its own questions to answer – although the other team members may answer the question if the first team doesn't know it.
+In the majority of games, each team gets its own questions to answer — although the other team members may answer the question if the first team doesn't know it.
 In the remaining games, both teams can answer the questions.

 Original series (2005–2011)

 Games begun in the original series included: